Posted on March 24, 2022 at 1:59 PM by Melissa Horton

 Clarify expectations.
 With less in-person contact, many jobs are necessarily moving away from a time-based standard (9-5) to a results based standard.
 This can be a good thing as long as you and your boss agree on exactly what success looks like.
 When are you expected to be available to answer the phone and email?
 What will indicate to your boss that you are meeting or exceeding expectations?
 Ensure you are crystal clear about how success will be defined in this new arrangement.

 Cultivate the environment.
-Work from home blues the line between our personal and professional lived by definition.
+Work from home blues the line between our personal and professional lives by definition.
 This makes it important to create an environment within your home that is conducive to your best professional output.
 Create a quiet and distraction-free area that is dedicated to work and separate from normal routines of your home.
-An office is idea.
+An office is ideal.
 It should be arranged - even decorated - in a way that makes it distinct from your home.
-This communicated to yourself and to others in your house that you are in work mode when you are in this area.
+This communicates to yourself and to others in your house that you are in work mode when you are in this area.
 It also gives you a place to "leave" work, so you can hopefully engage in your personal life at the end of the day.

 Communicate, communicate, communicate.
 Communication is always an area of improvement but perhaps never more so than in a decentralized work environment.
 Selection of the method of communication (call/text/email) can be as important as the content in the perpetual absence of body language.
 Keep in mind you may be working with people who have never worked with you personally and have no context for your communication style, so carefully choosing your message and delivery is key.